Detecting Solenoidal Plasma Turbulence via Laser Polarization Rotation

 where $\lambda_L$ is the laser wavelength.
 For isotropic turbulence with random eddy orientations, the scattering is azimuthally symmetric around the laser axis.
 To isolate this signal, a cross-polarization filter is placed in the beam path, extinguishing the coherent unscattered light while transmitting the rotationally scattered components.

 If the turbulence possesses a single dominant length scale, the scattered light forms a distinct ring on a downstream detector, analogous to the Debye-Scherrer rings observed in X-ray powder diffraction \cite{Warren1990}.
 For vortices with totally random sizes, the rings would defuse into a filled disk.
-However, even in this diffuse case, the signal at a specific radius (angle $\vartheta$) still corresponds to a specific eddy size $l_{\text{eddy}} \approx \lambda_L/\vartheta$, and the angular intensity profile $I(\vartheta)$ allows for the reconstruction of the turbulence size distribution $S(l_{\text{eddy}})\propto \vartheta^2 I(\vartheta)$.
+However, the distinct ring structure remains observable even for eddies following a standard Kolmogorov cascade or any generalized turbulent energy cascade with the scaling $q^{-p}$ for $p<2$ (see End Matter).
+Furthermore, the signal at a specific radius (angle $\vartheta$) still corresponds to a specific eddy size $l_{\text{eddy}} \approx \lambda_L/\vartheta$, and the angular intensity profile $I(\vartheta)$ allows for the reconstruction of the turbulence size distribution $S(l_{\text{eddy}})\propto \vartheta^2 I(\vartheta)$.
 Thus, by measuring the radial profile of the Debye-Scherrer pattern in the cross-polarized channel, one can directly measure the power spectrum of the turbulent eddies.